Some Lives Should Be Recorded

 Thought Leadership Book

-Then there's a different kind of book entirely.
-Here the goal isn't to tell a life story so much as share what has been learned along the way.
-A book built around ideas, hard-won perspective and a point of view on leadership, culture or a particular industry.
+Here the goal isn't to tell a life story so much but a book built around ideas, hard-won perspective and a point of view on leadership, culture or a particular industry.

 Done well, that kind of book does something a memoir can't.
 It positions you as a thinker, not just a practitioner, and gives you a platform that outlasts any single role or company.